UntrustedRoot/Simple-n52te-Driver-for-Linux/README.md

 Continuing in my Driver-for-Linux(tm) series of.... drivers for Linux.....

-THE SIMPLE n53te DRIVER FOR LUNUX
+THE SIMPLE n53te DRIVER FOR LINUX

 Different device, same problem.
 No driver for Windows or Linux